Photo by Gabriel Jorby. CC BY-ND 2.0

 Physical protections

-“To help ensure that only this limited set of trusted employees uses their given access as approved by Google, we use a combination of automated tools and manual reviews to examine employee access to customer data and detect any suspicious events.
+"To help ensure that only this limited set of trusted employees uses their given access as approved by Google, we use a combination of automated tools and manual reviews to examine employee access to customer data and detect any suspicious events.
 We strictly enforce our policies for customer data access.
 We have established an incident response team to investigate violations of misappropriation of customer data.
-We have established a disciplinary process for noncompliance with internal processes which could include immediate termination from Google, lawsuits and criminal prosecution.”
+We have established a disciplinary process for noncompliance with internal processes which can result in immediate termination from Google, lawsuits and criminal prosecution."

 What can government agencies see?

-Court documents show that FBI investigators compelled Google to hand over a variety of user data as part of their investigations into an alleged source, James E. Cartwright, a retired Marine Corps general who served under President Obama as vice chairman of the Joint Chiefs of Staff.
-This user data included email exchanges between Cartwright and three reporters, including David Sanger.
+Court documents show that FBI investigators compelled Google to hand over a variety of user data as part of their investigations into an alleged source, James E. Cartwright, a retired Marine Corps general who served under President Barack Obama as vice chairman of the Joint Chiefs of Staff.
+This user data included email exchanges between Cartwright and three reporters, including Sanger.

 This sounds like a lot, and it is.
 But the truth is this only scratches the surface of what’s possible.